 Wetaskiwin City Initiatives

 The city website updates any road closures on a regular basis and you may plan your trip as per the online info.
-Public Works Department takes care of maintenance of traffic and street signals, facilities, parks, and trails etc.
+Public Works Department takes care of the maintenance of traffic and street signals, facilities, parks, and trails etc.

 Winter Maintenance in Wetaskiwin

-Snow removal is done by the city Public Works department in the residential areas on a proactive basis.
+Snow removal is done by the city Public Works department in residential areas on a proactive basis.
 They may put up signage to indicate this such as No parking, Snow Removal or All Streets.

 High Traffic Intersections in Wetaskiwin

 Some of the intersections in Wetaskiwin that has high traffic levels are as follows:

 - Garden Meadows Drive and 36 Street